How to use Lynis

 This article explains in a few quick steps how to start with using Lynis.
 A more extensive explanation can be found in the documentation of Lynis.

-Download Lynis:
+Download Lynis

 wget http://cisofy.com/files/lynis-version.tar.gz

-Unpack tarball:
+Unpack tarball

 tar xfvz lynis-version.tar.gz

 This will unpack the tarball with a Lynis directory.
-Go into this directory:

-cd lynis-version
+cd lynis

 After reading the section, press ENTER to perform the next batch.
 Items which show up in white, can be considered to be normal.
 Green usually indicates a common, preferred or safe value.